 Let’s face it, along with Apple and Google, Amazon is a company very well-prepared for the future (which in this era, amounts to nothing more than a couple years).
 Amazon upgrades their devices more often provides more options and is at the cutting edge of technology.

-Amazon Kindle Paperwhite: Pros
+Amazon Kindle Paperwhite Pros & Cons

 - 1. Highly Advanced Design – You get a sleek and trimmed look with highly enhanced ergonomics.
-You also enjoy the benefits of the novel five-way controller, which is easy to use and there is no need of a computer here.
+You also enjoy the benefits of the novel five-way controller, which is easy to use and there is no need for a computer here.

 - 2. Longer Battery Life – The new Amazon ereader comes with a 25 percent longer and stronger battery life.
 You can keep reading for many days and there is no question of recharging, and when you do, just charge it up using the USB.